Blog Icon

 Provide a way to offboard while communicating that it’s easy for them to reactivate in the future.
 It’s also a good practice to allow customers to pause their plan instead of canceling.

-• Send churn risk scores directly into your CRM, marketing systems, and integrations you already use
+• Send churn risk scores directly into your CRM (HubSpot, Salesforce), marketing systems (Intercom, Customer.io), and other communication channels

 • Run automated email, in-app messaging and incentive campaigns based on the identified churn reason

-• Escalate concerning signals for high-touch outreach by sales, customer success, or product teams
+• Escalate concerning signals for high-touch outreach by sales, customer success managers, or product teams

-Measure, analyze feedback, and continuously refine your churn prevention playbook based on what tactics are actually impacting retention.
+• Measure, analyze feedback, and continuously refine your churn prevention playbook based on what tactics are actually impacting customer attrition

 Retaining customers before they leave is vastly more achievable than trying to win them back after they've churned.
-By proactively recognizing the real root causes of potential churn and addressing them head on, you can resolve issues and keep your customers engaged, retained, and successful.
+By proactively recognizing the real root causes of potential customer attrition and addressing them head on, you can resolve issues and keep your customers engaged, retained, and successful—ultimately improving both your gross revenue retention and customer success metrics.

 Read the Report: Upollo SOC 2 Type 1